✓ Updated February 2026

 Personal Vehicle (Car, RV, Motorcycle)

-The Blue Ridge Parkway is a scenic drive, and a personal vehicle is by far the most common and flexible way to experience it.
-It allows you to stop at overlooks, trailheads, and visitor centers at your own pace.
+The Blue Ridge Parkway is designed for scenic driving, making your own vehicle the most common and flexible way to explore.
+It allows you to stop at any overlook, trailhead, or picnic area at your own pace.

 Bicycle (Road or Touring)